yafeng/SpliceVista/Readme.txt

 usually used when sample1 and sample2 are two replicates in  control sample.
 X=1,2,3…

-Step3: group PSMs into peptides, calculate the mean of relative intensity and standard deviation of PSMs Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation.
+Step3: group PSMs into peptides, calculate the mean of relative intensity and standard deviation of PSMs

 Command: Python mergepsm.py heavy
 output: heavy_pepdata.txt